 Part of the problem is that the anime is attempting to wedge a 20-hour game into the episodic format of an anime season.
 With such time constraints, Neku’s witty dialogue blurbs are MIA in addition to many elements that contributed to the game’s thematic identity.
 The shopkeepers are briefly mentioned, not shown, and the humorous NPC dialogue is gone thanks to the anime’s rapid-fire story pacing.

 Notably, the negative reviewers quickly dropped the anime so their perspective is based solely on the first four episodes, which were mostly focused on setting up the premise.
 Once the anime introduced Joshua and reached the major plot twists the anime’s story and characterization settled into a solid groove that was missing from the opening episodes.

-The only question remaining is how The World Ends With You Episode 12 will stick the landing.
+The only question for fans is whether The World Ends With You Episode 12 stuck the landing.
 The original game had a solid happy ending for Neku, whereas the 2018 The World Ends With You: Final Remix introduced a New Day epilogue story that took place after the main game.

-It seems very likely that the anime will include this extended ending in order to connect to the 2021 game sequel.
-After all, the New Day scenario featured the bratty Reaper Coco Atarashi in a central role and she will be in the new 2021 game in addition to other characters from Final Remix.
+Oddly enough, the anime did not include this extended ending in order to connect to the 2021 game sequel.
+I say odd since the New Day scenario featured the bratty Reaper Coco Atarashi in a central role and she will be in the new 2021 game in addition to other characters from Final Remix.

 Subarashiki Kono Sekai Season 2 release date predictions

 As of the last update, Square Enix, DOMERICA, Studio Shin-Ei Animation, or any company related to the production of the anime has not officially confirmed The World Ends With You Season 2 release date.
 Nor has the production of a NEO: The World Ends With You anime sequel been announced.